 Origins of Muay Thai Music

-Muay Thai music, or Sarama, has deep roots in Thai culture and has been integral to the tradition of Thai martial arts for centuries.
+Muay Thai music, or Muay Thai Orchestra, has deep roots in Thai culture and has been integral to the tradition of Thai martial arts for centuries.
 Its origins are tied to ceremonial practices and rituals in ancient times, where music played a pivotal role in spiritual and communal events.

-Initially, Sarama was performed to accompany rituals of gratitude and reverence, gradually becoming an essential element of Muay Thai events to motivate and focus fighters.
+Initially, Muay Thai Orchestra was performed to accompany rituals of gratitude and reverence, gradually becoming an essential element of Muay Thai events to motivate and focus fighters.

 Over time, it evolved into a distinctive blend of ceremonial and motivational music, uniquely tailored to the rhythm and energy of Muay Thai.